DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <div class="accordion-collapse collapse" id="collapseUninstall" data-bs-parent="#accordionExample">
 <div class="accordion-body">

-<p>If you are a paid or premium user, you  need to cancel your subcription before uninstallig, by visiting the Customer Portal. <a href="#how-can-cancell-or-manage-my-subcription">More information.</a></p>
+<p>If you are a paid or premium user, you  need to cancel your subcription before uninstalling, by visiting the Customer Portal. <a href="#how-can-cancell-or-manage-my-subcription">More information.</a></p>

 <p>To uninstall, navigate to <strong>Settings &gt; Integrations &gt; Connected Apps</strong>.
 Click in Actions and then "Uninstall".
 This will uninstall Meddicc Score without impacting your HubSpot data.</p>